 The last few days I’ve been working on these Decorated Heart Shaped Sugar Cookies.
-I used a basic roll out sugar cookie recipe and either double or triple the recipe.
+I used Rolled Sugar Cookies and either double or triple the recipe.
 Of course, you can do that when you are blessed with commercial baking equipment and a 10-quart mixer.
 Yes, 10-quart!
 I would of bought the 20-quart mixer if I had a sink big enough to wash it!
-We’re planning on buying an older house and completely renovating it.
-Hopefully in the next year or two.
-So this farmgirl will be designing a big ole kitchen to work and play!

-The first step is to make a basic roll out sugar cookie dough.
+The first step is to make a basic rolled sugar cookie dough.
 Refrigerate it for a few hours or even overnight.
 For my schedule, making a batch of cookie dough at night and make the cookies the next day.
 By the time they are baked, I’m ready for an afternoon and evening of decorating.
 I used the Wilton Comfort Grip Heart Cutter.
-Roll out your dough to about 1/4-inch to 1/2-inch thick and cut your hearts out.
+Roll out your dough to about ¼-inch to ½-inch thick and cut your hearts out.
 Set them on a half sheet pan lined with parchment paper.
 (I love sheets of parchment paper, rather than a roll of parchment paper!)
-Bake at 400 degrees F for about 12-14 minutes or until lightly golden brown.
+Bake at 400 degrees F for about 12 minutes or until lightly golden brown.
 Let cool completely before decorating with royal icing.

-I love the look of a more finished cookie.
-So, I pipe outside edges with a thicker royal icing.
+Step 1: Pipe outside edges with a thicker royal icing.
 Then go back and “flood” the entire cookie with thinner royal icing.
 Thin the icing out with a little bit of egg white.
 Stir together with a spoon and see how your consistency looks before placing the icing into a pastry bag.
 I use a wooden sandwich toothpick to help spread the icing to the edges.
 But, you can also buy a special tool to do this method.
 (My theory is to use what you have already!)
 On some of the cookies, while the flood icing was wet, I made white flood icing drops.
 Then pulled the toothpick to create hearts.
-On others, wait until the cookie is completely dry, then add the roses you made, after they dry thoroughly and add leaves.
+On others, wait until the cookie is completely dry, then add the roses you made, after they dry thoroughly and add leaves with a leaf tip.